comboshreddies/kubectl-line/README.md

 _ delete pod {{name}}
 ```

-In example above -n is passed from first command to second.
+In example above -n switch and value are passed from first (left side) command to second (right side of pipe)
+implicitly.

 # Example of a bit more advanced usage